What is a Synthetic Identity?

 The Dangers of Synthetic Identity Fraud

-The true danger of synthetic fraud is that, unlike third-party fraud where an entire identity is stolen and used to defraud enterprises and victims, synthetic fraud frequently has no specific consumer victim.
-That can sounds like a good thing – until you realize that consumer victims are a critical tool in detecting and stopping fraud.
+The true danger of synthetic fraud is that, unlike third-party fraud where an entire identity is stolen and used to defraud enterprises and victims, synthetic identity fraud frequently has no specific consumer victim.
+That can sound like a good thing – until you realize that consumer victims are a critical tool in detecting and stopping fraud.
 The lack of a clear consumer victim presents two challenges to enterprises.

 In Synthetic Identity Fraud Prevention, the Network Matters

 A major contributing factor to the heightened risk associated with synthetic identities is the implementation of social security number randomization, the Social Security Administration’s new approach to SSN issuance that took effect in July 2011.
 While this new approach was designed as a way to provide higher safeguards for the public, it has also made it more difficult for fraud detection systems to identify a fictitious SSN.